SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Introduction

 \section{Introduction}

-Deep learning-based medical image segmentation has achieved remarkable advancements over the past decade \cite{ronneberger_u-net_2015, tajbakhsh_convolutional_2016, chen_transunet_2021}.
-However, existing approaches often fall short when applied to real-world dynamic clinical environments.
-A critical challenge is to handle the inherent uncertainties in medical images \cite{hesamian_deep_2019}.
-A single medical image may have multiple different valid segmentations, depending on the labeling criteria under a specific medical context.
-For instance, in glioma detection from brain CT scans, it is often preferred to include surrounding tissue than risk missing part of the tumor \cite{ballou_tumor_1997}.
-While in radiation therapy for low-grade glioma, undersegmentation is used to protect sensitive brain tissue from excess radiation damage \cite{prasanna_normal_2012}.
-Therefore, developing adaptive methodologies that align segmentation uncertainties with specific labeling preferences for different clinical needs is essential.
+Deep learning-based medical image segmentation has achieved remarkable progress over the past decade \cite{ronneberger_u-net_2015, tajbakhsh_convolutional_2016, chen_transunet_2021}.
+However, existing approaches often fail when applied to real-world clinical scenarios.
+A critical challenge is how to handle the inherent uncertainties in medical images \cite{hesamian_deep_2019}.
+A single medical image may have multiple different valid segmentation results, depending on the labeling criteria for a specific medical context.
+For example, in glioma detection from brain CT scans, it is often preferred to include surrounding tissue rather than risk missing part of the tumor \cite{ballou_tumor_1997}.
+In contrast, in radiation therapy for low-grade glioma, undersegmentation is preferred to protect sensitive brain tissue from excessive radiation damage \cite{prasanna_normal_2012}.
+Therefore, it is essential to develop adaptive methodologies that align segmentation uncertainties with specific labeling preferences for different clinical needs.

-Existing uncertainty-aware approaches \cite{kendall_what_2017, rupprecht_learning_2017, baumgartner_phiseg_2019, kohl_probabilistic_2019} represent segmentation uncertainty to users by generating numerous stochastic predictions (Fig. \ref{fig:Workflow}).
-However, these approaches require clinicians to painstakingly choose from countless similar-looking candidates, making the process overwhelming and time-consuming.
-Furthermore, since these models cannot incorporate human feedback for adjustments, there is a risk that none of the stochastic predictions may provide a satisfactory segmentation.
+Existing uncertainty-aware approaches \cite{kendall_what_2017, rupprecht_learning_2017, baumgartner_phiseg_2019, kohl_probabilistic_2019} represent segmentation uncertainty to users by generating numerous stochastic predictions (Fig. \ref{fig:Workflow} (a)).
+However, users often have to carefully choose from countless similar-looking candidates, making the process time-consuming.
+Furthermore, since these models cannot incorporate human feedback for adjustments, there is a risk that none of the predictions be satisfying.

-Incorporating human feedbacks, often in the form of visual prompts, into the segmentation has achieved significant progress \cite{sofiiuk_reviving_2021, chen_focalclick_2022, liu_simpleclick_2023,kirillov_segment_2023}.
-However, most of such interactive segmentation approaches are unable to incorporate uncertainty.
-Additionally, existing visual prompts like clicks and bounding boxes are often cumbersome in real world, as they demand pixel-level interaction input from the users (Fig. \ref{fig:Workflow}).
+Incorporating human feedback into segmentation, often in the form of visual prompts (such as clicks and bounding boxes) has shown promise \cite{sofiiuk_reviving_2021, chen_focalclick_2022, liu_simpleclick_2023,kirillov_segment_2023}.
+However, most such interactive segmentation approaches do not incorporate uncertainty.
+Additionally, existing visual prompts are often cumbersome to attain in the real world, as they require pixel-level interaction input from a user (Fig. \ref{fig:Workflow} (b)).